 3. Shinjuku Station is crazy and you gotta experience it for yourself.

 When I try to briefly explain to people about Shinjuku’s location in relation to nearby hotspots like Harajuku and Shibuya, I use “City Hall MRT Station in Singapore” as an example.
 However, I’m not sure if anyone can ever visualize it in a befitting way.
 At Shinjuku Station, there are more than 200 exits.
 The station serves 3.6 million passengers a day.
 Shinjuku station is soooOooo huge and sooOooOo deep inside, I was amazed how long it took me to walk to the platform to take a train to Kamakura for a day trip.
+Like, just how HUGE is this station actually?

 4. You just need to take the train for your public transport.